How to Quiet ATV Exhaust Noise – Your 12 Best Options

 Do ATV Muffler Silencers Work?

 An exhaust muffler silencer can reduce the sound level of an ATV exhaust by up to 60%.
 It dampens the popping or crackling sound from the engine backfiring and changes it to a lower-pitch rumble.
-The actual sound reduction depends on the brand of silencer and ATV engine size.
+The sound reduction depends on the brand of silencer and ATV engine size.

 Related Articles: